xianqugithub/xianqugithub.github.io/_posts/2023-10-09-shopify-localhost-markdown.md

    vite --port 3000
    ```

 Use this URL to install the app on the test store in the browser: <https://www.fake-shopifytest.com/?shop={your-test-store}.myshopify.com>.
 If everything is setting up properly, you should be redirected to app installation page.
-From there you can start making changes and see the live update of the app.
+From there you can start making changes and see live updates of the app.
 Happy hacking.